csinchok/chipy-fcc-presentation/PITCHME.md

 ## DISCLAIMERS

+- My data isn't fully up-to-date |

 - This data is messy |

-- I will be hand-waving some complexities |
+- For time, I will be hand-waving some complexities |

-- My data isn't fully up-to-date |

 - Would love to answer questions after, if you'd like to know more |

 Note:
 I spent a ton of time looking into this, and I am distilling my findings.
 I'm not done yet.
 ---

-## What happened
+## What is this FCC issue?

-- I analyzed comments on an FCC proposal |

-- Found some weird patterns, and published a blog post about it |

-- The post ended up getting quite a bit of traction |

----

-## A short description of the issue

 - The head of the FCC wants to roll back Title II regulations |